 Goals

-A goal can be defined as users visiting a certain page, subscriptions to an email newsletter, or even having a certain amount of Pageviews or Visit Duration.
+A goal can be defined as users visiting a specific page, subscribing to an email newsletter, or achieving a certain number of Pageviews or Visit Duration.

 If a goal is completed multiple times during a single session, it will be counted as a single conversion.